-Knee Osteotomy Surgeon
+Knee Osteotomy (Knee Realignment) Surgeon

 Knee pain can be caused by a number of different things, including arthritis.
 Arthritis occurs when the cartilage in the knee wears down and leaves a bone-on-bone sensation.
-If your knee joint is painful due to a focal articular cartilage lesion and misaligned, Dr. Ramkumar may recommend a knee osteotomy to relieve pain and restore function.
+If your knee joint is painful due to a focal articular cartilage lesion and misaligned, Dr. Ramkumar may recommend a knee osteotomy (knee realignment surgery) to relieve pain and restore function.
 Knee osteotomy surgeon, Doctor Prem Ramkumar, is located in Long Beach and serves patients in Los Angeles, Orange County, and surrounding Southern California areas who need a knee osteotomy.
 Contact Dr. Ramkumar’s office today!

-What is a knee osteotomy?
+What is a knee osteotomy (knee realignment surgery)?

 If your knee joint is painful due to a focal articular cartilage lesion and misaligned, Dr. Ramkumar may recommend a knee osteotomy to relieve pain and restore function.
 It’s a surgically controlled fracture that cuts, realign, and fixes the knee bones with metal plates and screws in a more favorable position that slows or prevents future wear without replacing your joint.
 Over time, the cartilage cushioning the knee joint can wear away, leading to pain, stiffness, and widespread arthritis.
 However, candidates who benefit from osteotomies are typically under age 50 with large but focal cartilage disease.
-The osteotomy is meant to help the joint last longer.
+The knee realignment surgery is meant to help the joint last longer.
 Once the bones are back in place, the joint moves as intended.
 Dr. Prem Ramkumar, knee osteotomy surgeon, is located in Long Beach and serves patients in Los Angeles, Orange County, and surrounding Southern California areas.

 While not everyone is a good candidate for a knee osteotomy, if your legs are misaligned but you’re active and under 50 years of age with a painful cartilage lesion, you will likely have a positive outcome from the procedure.
 Remember, each case is different, and Dr. Ramkumar will make knee osteotomy recommendations based on your diagnosis.